AdvaitU/lego-yoshi-prototype/README.md

 # Lego Yoshi - Lego Super Mario Interactivity
 Advait Ukidve - September 2023

-**Description:** Repository to save code for YoshiBot, a proposed expansion to the Lego Super Mario interactivity using OpenAI's GPT 3.5 Turbo API.
+**Description:** Repository to save code for Lego Yoshi, a proposed expansion to the Lego Super Mario interactivity using OpenAI's GPT 3.5 Turbo API.

 ## This Repository:
 - [LSM_Software_Prototype](./LSM_Software_Prototype.ipynb) contains the full code used in the software presentation.
 This runs with no prerequisites save installation of the relevant packages on the system (indicated in code at the top).